iklam/jdk/src/java.base/share/man/keytool.md

     self-signed certificate is one for which the issuer (signer) is the same as the subject.
 The subject is the entity whose public key is being authenticated by the certificate.
-When the `-genkeypair` command is called to generate a new public/private key pair, it also wraps the public key into a self-signed certificate (unless the `-signer` option is specified).
+When the `-genkeypair` command is called to generate a new public/private key slot, it also wraps the public key into a self-signed certificate (unless the `-signer` option is specified).

     Later, after a Certificate Signing Request (CSR) was generated with the